 A third crucial resource in our battle against sin is prayer.
 Again, it is a resource that Christians often give lip service to but make poor use of.
 We have prayer meetings, times of prayer, etc., but we do not use prayer in the same way as the early church (Acts 3:1; 4:31; 6:4; 13:1-3).
 Paul repeatedly mentions how he prayed for those he ministered to.
 God has given us wonderful promises concerning prayer (Matthew 7:7-11; Luke 18:1-8; John 6:23-27; 1 John 5:14-15), and Paul includes prayer in his passage on preparing for spiritual battle (Ephesians 6:18).

 A fourth resource in our war to conquer sin is the church, the fellowship of other believers.
-When Jesus sent His disciples out, He sent them out two-by-two (Matthew 10:1).
+When Jesus sent His disciples out, He sent them out two-by-two (Mark 6:7).
 The missionaries in Acts did not go out one at a time, but in groups of two or more.
-Jesus commands us not to forsake the assembling of ourselves together but to use that time for encouraging one another in love and good works (Hebrews 10:24).
-He tells us to confess our faults to one another (James 5:16).
+The Bible commands us not to forsake the assembling of ourselves together but to use that time for encouraging one another in love and good works (Hebrews 10:24).
+It tells us to confess our faults to one another (James 5:16).
 In the wisdom literature of the Old Testament, we are told that as iron sharpens iron, so one man sharpens another (Proverbs 27:17).
 There is strength in numbers (Ecclesiastes 4:11-12).

 Many Christians find that having an accountability partner can be a huge benefit in overcoming stubborn sins.
 Having another person who can talk with you, pray with you, encourage you, and even rebuke you is of great value.
 Temptation is common to us all (1 Corinthians 10:13).
 Having an accountability partner or an accountability group can give us the final dose of encouragement and motivation we need to overcome even the most stubborn of sins.